-immediately behind the symphysis will control USI and often urgency.
-A large tampon in the posterior fornix will support the posterior ligaments and often diminish urgency, pelvic pain and nocturia.
-Gentle digital support of the vagina just anterior to the cervix may diminish urge symptoms and may alter DO (detrusor overactivity).
+The ligament concept of function and dysfunction provides many opportunities for research.
+It can be tested without surgery by examining a patient with a full bladder.
+Upward pressure on one side of the urethra immediately behind the symphysis will control USI and often urgency.
+A large tampon in the posterior fornix will support the posterior ligaments and often diminish urgency, pelvic pain and nocturia9.
+Gentle digital support of the vagina just anterior to the cervix may diminish urge symptoms and may alter DO8.
 Performed under urodynamic or ultrasound control, these 'simulated operations' would constitute a most original research project.
-They work by reversing the non-linear cascade of events consequent upon disturbance of the musculoelastic control mechanisms.
+They work by reversing the non-linear cascade of events consequent upon disturbance of the musculoelastic control mechanisms^{8,10,11}.